 Here's your opportunity to include those people you couldn't squeeze into your bridal party—ask a friend or family member to read a passage from the Old Testament.
 Often, couples choose a reading from the book of Genesis, which contains the story of the creation of Adam and Eve.

-These songs, recorded in the Book of Psalms, are sung by a cantor and the congregation.
+These words, recorded in the Book of Psalms, are sung or spoken by a cantor and the congregation.
 Responsorial psalms are the congregation's reaction to the word of God, with the cantor singing the verses and the congregation singing the responses (essentially the chorus).
 A choice can be made to have the church soloist or the entire congregation sing the Psalm.
 Some choices include "Taste and See the Goodness of the Lord," "Sing a New Song," and "On Eagle's Wings."

 Rite of Marriage